 - Charge any mobile devices or tablets.
 One great thing to have around is a portable power bank for charging mobile devices including iPhones and Droids.

 - If you need to use a wi-fi enabled device, set your cell phone up as a wifi hotspot.
-That way you can binge-watch House of Cards or Grey’s Anatomy on Netflix while snowed in eating your canned soup and PB&J. Click here for some easy instructions on how to setup your device as a mobile hotspot.
+That way you can binge-watch House of Cards or Grey’s Anatomy on Netflix while snowed in eating your canned soup and PB&J. Learn how to set up your device as a Wi-Fi hotspot with these simple steps.

 - Have extra cash on hand, if there are power outages, ATM’s will not be available.